 The sensation of floating in a three-dimensional underwater world is one of the most exciting aspects of diving.
-Being able to move up and down in any direction in between, or sideways, or just being able to just float, in itself is relaxing and a good stress relief.
-As you gain more experience through further training and diving, you will find it much easier to redistribute your weight to achieve optimum buoyancy and trim.
+Being able to move up and down in any direction in between, or sideways, or just being able to float weightless and effortlessly increases the fun of the dive and is extremely relaxing.
+As you gain more experience, you will find it much easier to redistribute your weight to achieve optimum buoyancy and trim.
 The following guidelines will help.

-Use lead weight to compensate for the (positive) buoyancy effects of your body and the exposure protection worn in water.
+Lead weight is used to compensate for the (positive) buoyancy effects of your body and the exposure protection worn in water.
 The thicker the wetsuit, the greater the positive buoyancy.
-While swimming underwater, you can displace more water or less water by inflating or deflating the air in your BCD.
+While swimming underwater, you can displace more or less water by adding or dumping gas in your BCD.
 Your lung volume also affects buoyancy.
 When you breathe in (full lungs), your body size increases slightly but enough that you will displace more water than when you exhale (empty lungs).
 This allows you to achieve positive buoyancy at the surface and neutral buoyancy while underwater and to fine-tune buoyancy when diving.

-To correctly weight yourself, you need to adjust your weights before you go for a dive; any time you change part of the equipment you dive with.
-This is particularly important when changing thermal protection and when you move between freshwater and saltwater dive sites.
+To correctly weight yourself, you need to adjust your weights before you go for a dive or any time you change part of the equipment you dive with.
+This is particularly important when changing thermal protection and when you move between fresh and saltwater dive sites.

-- Make sure your cylinders have only 30 bar/500 psi of pressure when adjusting your weight.
+- Make sure your cylinders have only around 30 bar/500 psi of pressure when adjusting your weight.
 This simulates a near-empty cylinder much like at the end of a dive.
-This is important because your cylinder has less negative buoyancy at the end of the dive because the air has been used and air has mass.
+This is important because your cylinder will be more buoyant at the end of your dive because air has been used and air has mass.
 (For example, 100 liters of air has a mass of around 130 grams.
 Using imperial units, 13 cubic feet of air tips the scales at approximately 1 pound.)
-Because of the buoyancy shift between the beginning and the end of your dive, you need to adjust weight for this scenario.
-Otherwise, you will float to the surface while trying to execute a safety stop at the end of the dive.
+Because of the buoyancy shift between the beginning and the end of your dive, you need to adjust your weighting.
+Without this additional weighting, you could float to the surface or be unable to complete a safety stop at the end of the dive.
 Both are potentially harmful situations.

-- When you have established the correct weighting, simply dump the air from the BCD, and breathe out through your open circuit regulator.
+- When you have established the correct weighting, simply dump the gas from the BCD, and breathe out through your regulator to descend.

 Spend some time finding your correct weighting, and the rewards will be noticeable.
 Overweighting yourself can be dangerous and make it hard to control your buoyancy correctly.
-Experience and the guidance of more skilled dive buddies will help you build on this skill by fine-tuning your buoyancy.
+Experience and the guidance of more skilled dive buddies will help you build on this skill and fine-tune your buoyancy.

 Moving From One Water Environment to Another

-Buoyancy will be affected by diving in salt or fresh water because they have a different density and, thus, different buoyancy characteristics.
-The Dead Sea (salt water) is so dense that people can float easily without needing to swim, while fresh water is less dense and to stay afloat you need to swim.
+Buoyancy is affected by diving in salt or fresh water because they have different densities (unit weights) and, thus, different buoyancy characteristics.
+The Dead Sea (salt water) is so dense that people can float easily without needing to swim, while fresh water is less dense and to stay afloat you probably need to swim.
 Sea water is heavier than fresh water by 2.5% to 3% because of the greater amount of salts dissolved in it.

 - When moving from fresh water to salt water, a diver has to ADD weight.
-The amount is not a precise calculation because it depends on factors other than just the buoyancy effects of salt water.
+There is not a precise calculation because it depends on factors other than just the buoyancy effects of salt water.

 - REDUCE weight when moving from salt to fresh water.
-Fresh water is less dense and, therefore, has less upward force and less buoyancy, resulting in less weight to be carried by the diver.
+Fresh water is less dense and, therefore, has less upward force and provides less buoyancy, resulting in the necessity for less weight to be carried by the diver.

-- It is recommended to complete a buoyancy check before diving in a new environment.
-Don’t waste a dive because you didn’t sort out your weighting!
+- It is recommended you complete a buoyancy check before diving in a new environment.
+Don’t waste a dive because your weighting is incorrect.